0x20F/carbon/README.md

 Now to run that service:
 - First make sure you've registered the parent directory of your repository as a store e.g if your repo is called `A`, and the parent `B` (`/B/A`), you register `B` not `A`.
-This allows for a single store registration multiple repositories that might live in the same directory.
+This allows for a single store registration for multiple repositories that might live in the same directory.
 (Use the [store add command](#%F0%9F%93%A6-co2-store-add))
 - Now that its registered, carbon should be able to find your service so starting it is trivial: `co2 service start my-service`

+> Pro Tip: If you ever want more than one service defined in your file, you separate them using the yaml document separator `---`

 <br/>